Nuclear Reactors and Radioisotopes for Space

 Russia's S.P.Korolyov Rocket and Space Corporation Energia space corporation started work in 2011 on standardized space modules with nuclear-powered propulsion systems, initially involving 150 to 500 kilowatt systems.
 A conceptual design in 2011 led to the basic design documentation and engineering design.
 The idea now being pursued by Russia's Keldysh Research Centre is to use a small gas-cooled fission reactor aboard the rocket to turn a turbine and generator set and thereby produce electricity for a plasma thruster.
 The reactor unit should be developed about 2015, then life-service tests are planned for 2018.
 The first launches, are envisaged for about 2020.

 The Director of Roskosmos says that development of megawatt-class nuclear space power systems for manned spacecraft is crucial if Russia wants to maintain a competitive edge in the space race, including the exploration of the moon and Mars.
-The project will require funding of some RUR 17 billion ($540 million).
+The NPPU appears to meet this requirement.
 Energia earlier said that it is ready to design a space-based nuclear power station with a service life of 10-15 years, to be initially placed on the moon or Mars.
 It is also working on a concept of a nuclear-powered space tug, which could be used for launching satellites.

 Project Prometheus 2003